ChatGPT vs Claude (2026): which one should you actually pay for?

 TierChatGPT (OpenAI)Claude (Anthropic)

-Where ChatGPT still wins for coding: one-off scripts where you don't have an existing codebase, and data-shaped problems (cleaning a CSV, plotting something, scraping a page) where ChatGPT's code interpreter sandbox can run the code in chat.
-If your "coding" is mostly Python notebooks and quick scripts, ChatGPT is still fine.
+Where ChatGPT still wins for coding: one-off scripts with no existing codebase, and data-shaped problems (cleaning a CSV, plotting, scraping) where ChatGPT's code interpreter runs the code in chat.
+If your "coding" is mostly Python notebooks and quick scripts, ChatGPT is fine.
+If you need raw Codex throughput, the $100 ChatGPT Pro tier ran a 10x-Codex promo through May 31, 2026.

-For everything else — if you're a working developer in a real codebase — the right move in April 2026 is Claude Pro plus a dedicated coding tool: Cursor if your repo is large, Claude Code if you live in the terminal.
+For a working developer in a real codebase, the 2026 move is Claude Pro plus a dedicated coding tool: Cursor for large repos, Claude Code for the terminal.

-Claude's writing has a less marketing-y default voice.
-Fewer "let's dive in" intros, fewer "in conclusion" outros, fewer numbered lists when prose would be better.
-ChatGPT's writing has gotten more cliched as the model has gotten more aligned to "helpful assistant" vibes.
-If your finished work has your name on it, Claude is a better collaborator.
+Claude's default voice is less marketing-y — fewer "let's dive in" intros, fewer forced numbered lists, fewer "in conclusion" outros.
+If your finished work has your name on it, Claude is the better collaborator.
+Specifics:

 Multimodal (images, audio, video): ChatGPT